ProductionEXP/Python-One-Word-Story/README.md

   Exit        - Exits admin mode
   End         - Ends the script

-### To change either the username or password for admin mode
+### How to change either the username or password for admin mode

   Windows